CPM Staff Tutorials

 5. To deactivate reader, click click'View' → 'Deactivate Read Out Loud' on the menu bar.

-What needs to be considered as Artifacts
+Expand or collapse content What needs to be considered as Artifacts

 The purpose of this technique is to show how purely decorative images in PDF documents can be marked so that they can be ignored by Assistive Technology by using the /Artifact tag.
 This is typically accomplished by using a tool for authoring PDF.